 - Body odor, bad breath, and other human smells

-Do pregnant women usually start experiencing a heightened sense of smell?
+Do pregnant women often experience a heightened sense of smell?

-During these times, many women find that odors that were once indistinct are now intolerable.
+During these times, many women find that odors that were once normal now become intolerable.
 A woman’s olfactory hypersensitivity may even trigger headaches, nausea, vomiting, and morning sickness.

-HCG starts rising a few days after implantation.
-It usually peaks between the eighth and tenth weeks of pregnancy.9Kumar, P., & Magon, N. (2012).Hormones in pregnancy.
+hCG usually starts occuring a few days after implantation and usually peaks between the eighth and tenth weeks of pregnancy.9Kumar, P., & Magon, N. (2012).Hormones in pregnancy.
 Nigerian medical journal: journal of the Nigeria Medical Association, 53(4), 926-934.

 Many researchers think this is why most pregnant women regain their normal sense of smell during the third trimester of pregnancy.

-The good news is that your heightened sensitivity is likely to go away later in pregnancy.
+The good news is that your heightened sensitivity is likely to vanish later in pregnancy.
 What’s more, the majority of women do not continue to experience a heightened sensitivity to odors after giving birth.